Gov't Strengthens Social Distancing at Cafes and Restaurants

-Anchor: The Central Quarantine Countermeasures Headquarters said as of 12:00 a.m.
-Friday, 371 more people tested positive for COVID-19, raising the country's accumulated total to 19-thousand-77.
-As the daily coronavirus infections do not show any signs of dropping, South Korea decided to put in place stricter quarantine regulations at restaurants, cafes and other businesses of public gatherings in Seoul and its surrounding areas, starting from Sunday.
+As daily coronavirus infections do not show any signs of dropping, South Korea decided to put in place stricter quarantine regulations at restaurants, cafes and other businesses of public gatherings in Seoul and its surrounding areas, starting from Sunday.
 However, the government held off a near-lockdown Level Three quarantine.

 Customers cannot consume food inside restaurants in Seoul after 9:00 pm.